Adult nurse

 - GP practices

-- residential homes and hospices
+- residential and nursing care homes

-- specialist units and schools
+- rehabilitation units and specialist clinics

-Other options include:
+Other employers include:

-- air ambulance services
+- air ambulance services and critical care transport

-- leisure cruise ships
+- cruise ships

-- the armed forces
+- the armed forces (Army, Royal Navy, RAF)

 See the NHS Provider Directory for details of trusts in your area.